From Brunn-Minkowski to Pr\'ekopa-Leindler and Borell-Brascamp-Lieb: discrete inequalities: Introduction

 Hence, if we let $h=\textbf{1}_{o}+ 2^{1/p}\frac{\gamma}{N^d}\textbf{1}_{[N]^d}$, then $h(x+y)\geq M_{-p,\frac12}(f(x),g(y))$ and $\sum h= 1+ 2^{1/p}\gamma$ while $n$ hyperplanes contain at most a $1-\gamma+ O_{\gamma,d}(\frac{n}{N})$ proportion of $f$.
 To find the conclusion, we thus need $2^{1/p}\gamma+1\geq 2^d-\epsilon$.

 Some discrete version of the Pr\'ekopa-Leindler inequality have been proved previously in the style of the Ahlswede–Daykin inequality (or Four Function Theorem) \cite{klartag2019poisson,gozlan2021transport,halikias2021discrete}.
+Others use rounding to get strong enough bounds on $h$ to prove Pr\'ekopa-Leindler type inequalities \cite{iglesias2020brunn,marsiglietti2024geometric}.
 Strong as these results are, the inequality presented here stays closer to the spirit of the Pr\'ekopa-Leindler inequality.
 In \cite{iglesias2020discrete}, Iglesias and Yepes establish a Borell-Brascamp-Lieb inequality in $\mathbb{Z}^n$ providing a lower bound based on removing the largest hyperplane sections of $f$.